 Starring Casper Van Dien, Denise Richards and Dina Meyer, Paul Verhoeven’s Starship Troopers represented a momentous moment for Tippett Studio.
 The film was the recipient of an Oscar nomination and is now widely regarded as a cult classic.

-In 1996, whilst preparing for the filming of Starship Troopers, Verhoeven visited Wyoming with his production crew, including creature visual effects supervisor Phil Tippett.
-Tippett’s footage of the scout reveals rare insight into the ways in which he provided a visualisation strategy for his studio back in California, and his approach to how they would populate the barren landscape with alien bugs, transforming it into a battlefield.
-Under a staircase in his Berkeley visual effects studio, Tippett recently unearthed over twelve hours of VHS tapes, including the location scout as well as behind-the-scenes recordings made on set during the shoot, digitised them, and edited them down to this selection.
+In 1996, whilst preparing for the filming of Troopers, Verhoeven visited Wyoming with his production crew, including creature visual effects supervisor Phil Tippett.
+Tippett’s footage of the scout reveals rare insight into the ways in which he provided a visualisation strategy for his studio back in California and his approach to how they would populate the barren landscape with alien bugs, transforming it into a battlefield.
+Under a staircase in his Berkeley visual effects studio, Tippett recently unearthed over 12 hours of VHS tapes, including the location scout as well as behind-the-scenes recordings made on set during the shoot, digitised them and edited them down to this selection.

-On Starship Troopers, Raven writes: “Even today, the film’s visceral goriness surprises.
-The interspecies penetration of flesh, exoskeleton, and metal in battle scenes feels not just as though it is from outer space but also from another time.”
+On Troopers, Raven writes: “Even today, the film’s visceral goriness surprises.
+The interspecies penetration of flesh, exoskeleton and metal in battle scenes feels not just as though it is from outer space but also from another time.”

 Lucy Raven was born in Tucson, Arizona in 1977 and lives in New York City.
 She met Tippett while living in California, and the two are at work on a video collaboration that mines the depths of print media through an examination of its surfaces.

 Director, visual effects supervisor and producer Phil Tippett was born in Berkeley, California in 1951.
-He is the founder of Tippett Studio, who specialise in areas of character animation, visual effects, commercials, virtual reality and augmented reality amongst others.
-His career in visual effects has spanned more than 30 years and selected filmography include; The Twilight Saga: Breaking Dawn Part 2 (2012); The Twilight Saga: Breaking Dawn Part 1 (2011); The Twilight Saga: Eclipse (2010); The Twilight Saga: New Moon (2009); Evolution (2001); Starship Troopers (1997); RoboCop 1, 2 and 3 (1987, 90 and 93); Indiana Jones and the Temple of Doom (1984); Star Wars: Episode V – The Empire Strikes Back (1980); and Star Wars: Episode IV – A new Hope (1977).
+He is the founder of Tippett Studio, which specialises in areas of character animation, visual effects, commercials, virtual reality and augmented reality amongst others.
+His career in visual effects has spanned more than 30 years and selected filmography includes; The Twilight Saga: Breaking Dawn Part 2 (2012); The Twilight Saga: Breaking Dawn Part 1 (2011); The Twilight Saga: Eclipse (2010); The Twilight Saga: New Moon (2009); Evolution (2001); Starship Troopers (1997); RoboCop 1, 2 and 3 (1987, ’90 and ’93); Indiana Jones and the Temple of Doom (1984); Star Wars: Episode V – The Empire Strikes Back (1980); and Star Wars: Episode IV – A new Hope (1977).